nestauk/skills-taxonomy-v2/skills_taxonomy_v2/analysis/skills_extraction/Skills Extraction Experiments.md

 ## Word2vec approach

-In `Word2vec approach.ipynb` I decided to use average word embeddings for a sentence to cluster skills by.
+In `Experiment - Word2vec approach.ipynb` I decided to use average word embeddings for a sentence to cluster skills by.
 In used the "word2vec-google-news-300" gensim word2vec model to find word embeddings for each word in a cleaned sentence.
 I reduced these to 2D using UMAP, and found clusters using K-means.

 Note: these results were only done on 6862 skill sentences, as this analysis was performed before scaling up the skill sentence predictions on more data.